-The assumption that the central bank can change the real interest rate is crucial to the existence of the MP curve.
+The assumption that the central bank can change the real interest rate is crucial to the MP curve.
 In this section, we will investigate how the central bank is able to do this.
 We will see that what gives it this ability is its control of the money supply.
 Thus, we will examine the market for money.